ThePhD/ThePhD.github.io/_posts/2018-08-21-The Late Rapperswil Trip Report.md

 ### Library

 The only room I did not expose myself to enough was Library.
+Library is responsible for wording.
+You hand them a feature, they make it specification.
 I sat in one half-session, and one library issues processing.
 I could only offer one meager comment in the issues processing session, and whisper a few things to the amazing C++ veteran Walter Brown about a few ideas I had.
 As explained to me, this room is 100% the bottleneck for most standards features.
 Prioritization and off-shelf meetings between members help process things at a rate acceptable to the explosive growth of the language.

 If the C++ language is big, the C++ library is huge by comparison, and there's quite literally tons of issues and only a handful of experts willing to not only implement them but wrangle the wording to be consistently good.
 This is the room I want to help so desperately, but I feel completely outmatched.
 From Jonathan Wakely to Marshall Clow to Billy O'Neal, this is quite literally the "Rocket Scientist" room.
 The little knowledge I have is utterly eclipsed by just a fraction of their expertise and its daunting to want to make suggestions about wording when I understand nearly nothing of it.